Mehmetyaz/yaz/README.md

   )
 ````

-You can init with your default values;
+You can init by your default values;
 ````dart
   UserOptions().init(List<UserOption> list);
 ````

-Listen changes for fetch to db
+You can listen changes for to fetch on db
 ````dart
 UserOptions().onUserOptionsChange((options){
   //fetch
 });
 ````

-If you haven't init functions set defaults in first use.
+If you don't use init functions, you may set default values in the first use.
-no need for further use
+You don't have to set default values for your further uses in session flow.
 ````dart
 UserOption<double>("font_size" , defaultValue: 10);
 ````